 Place the Mini Caramel Apples Bites in an airtight container and keep them in the refrigerator.
 Perfect for snacking throughout the day for a boost of sugar and energy.
 After you try this recipe, with the leftover caramel sauce you can make my first drink recipe with caramel sauce that everyone is loving called Caramel Apple Cider Vodka Punch!

-UPDATE: This recipe is also part of our special group of caramel sauce recipes called 6 Creamy Dreamy Caramel Sauce Recipes You will Crave All Year Long.
+UPDATES: This recipe is also part of our special group of caramel sauce recipes called 6 Creamy Dreamy Caramel Sauce Recipes You will Crave All Year Long, and don't miss our new Orange Shortbread Cookies filled with Caramel Sauce recipe.

 Have a happy and fun week!

 Mini Caramel Apples are easy to make with 4 ingredients.
 Tasty holiday treat or snack for kids or adults.
-Made with Coop’s Salted Caramel Sauce, apples, pecan, & cinnamon.
-All natural, no GMO, gluten or corn syrup.
+Made with Vermont Maple Goat's Milk Caramel Sauce, apples, pecan, & cinnamon.
 You can make around 20-25 balls.
 It will depend the size of the ball.

 - Two Granny Smith apples, peeled and grated